Skip to content

 4. Prints Output: 0.8.0

-You can also install and use a package within a single execution.
-There's no need to have two separate executions as done in the example above.
+You can also install and use a package in a single execution step, as shown in the next section, for example.

-Plots created with matplotlib or other libraries are returned as PIL images.
-Images are not part of the output stream, but are available as images list in the result object.
+Plots generated with matplotlib and other visualization libraries are returned as PIL images.
+Images are not part of the output stream; they can be obtained from the result object as images list.

 async with ExecutionContainer() as container: